shanemileham/shanemileham.github.io/_kb/personal-development/goals.md

 Instead of/in addition to setting goals, you can also set anti-goals: the things you want to avoid

-Reminder that 1% daily is 3778% compounded
+Reminder that 1% daily is 3778% compounded over a year